Miss-ikky/Mywiki/EJPT/Host & Network Penetration Testing/1. System and hostbased attacks/Windows/Windows Vulnerabilities.md

 1. Perform an Nmap scan on the target system to gather information about open ports and services.
 2. Try to access the web server on the target system by connecting to port 80.
 3. Start up the Metasploit Framework:
-    - Search for the exploit targeting the Rejetto HTTP File Server (HFS) vulnerability, which is a lightweight web server software.
+    - Search for the exploit targeting the Rejetto HTTP File Server (HFS).
     - Configure the exploit by setting the required options.
     - Perform basic local enumeration:
         - Retrieve system information using the `sysinfo` command.